Volscente/cracking_the_code/README.md

 in a heap such that each time we find a larger number than the smallest number in the heap, we do two things:

-1. 2Take out the smallest number from the heap, and
+1. Take out the smallest number from the heap, and
 2. Insert the larger number into the heap.

 This will ensure that we always have ‘K’ largest numbers in the heap.